Releases @ TCC

 ~ TCC leads 1 of 5 health IT education consortiums in the U.S.

 HAMPTON ROADS, Va.
 (Sept.
-22, 2010) – Primed to prepare a pioneering workforce to accelerate the adoption of electronic health records across Hampton Roads and beyond, Tidewater Community College launches its Health Information Technology (Health IT) Workforce Development Program on Sept.
+22, 2010) – Primed to prepare a pioneering workforce to accelerate the adoption of electronic health records across Hampton Roads and beyond, Tidewater Community College launches its Health Information Technology (Health IT) Workforce Solutions Program on Sept.
 28 and 29 with critical orientation sessions.

 To assist U.S. healthcare providers’ mandated move to electronic record systems by 2014, TCC is leading one of five consortiums across the country to prepare a uniquely skilled workforce to get the job done.